-This months featured charity is the Remote Area Medical (RAM) Volunteer Corps, and waschosen by JDi Data Senior Account Executive, Christine Erwin.
+This month’s featured charity is the Remote Area Medical (RAM) Volunteer Corps and was chosen by JDi Data Senior Account Executive, Christine Erwin.

 Founder Stan Brock vowed to find a way to deliver basic medical aid to people in the world’s inaccessible regions.
 With years of research and planning and a network of men and women in 1985 RAM was founded.
 RAM, Remote Area Medical, a highly mobile, remarkably efficient relief force.
-Volunteers are doctors, nurses, technicians and veterinarians along with support staff who go on expeditions at their own expense and treat hundreds of patients a day under some of the worst conditions.
-Medical supplies, medicines, facilities and vehicles are donated.
+Volunteers are doctors, nurses, technicians, and veterinarians along with support staff who go on expeditions at their own expense and treat hundreds of patients a day under some of the worst conditions.
+Medical supplies, medicines, facilities, and vehicles are donated.

-RAMs mission is to help relieve suffering, cure disease, restore sight, provide dental care, veterinary services and technical and education assistance to people in remote areas of the United States and around the world every year, in order to enhance the lives of thousands of impoverished and isolated people and their animals.
+RAMs mission is to help relieve suffering, cure disease, restore sight, provide dental care, veterinary services, and technical and educational assistance to people in remote areas of the United States and around the world every year, in order to enhance the lives of thousands of impoverished and isolated people and their animals.
 RAM gives a second chance to those who need it the most.

-Christine has signed up to volunteer with RAM for one of their upcoming expeditions in the US and waiting to hear back if she will recruited.
+Christine has signed up to volunteer with RAM for one of their upcoming expeditions in the US and waiting to hear back if she will be recruited.
 Will keep you up-to-date when her expedition arises!